 November 10, 2018 through January 6, 2019, Disneyland Paris celebrates “Disney’s Enchanted Christmas,” during which the park is decked out for the holidays.
 This post offers tips for enjoying Disneyland Paris’ Christmas features lights, beautiful Christmas tree, Disney Dreams of Christmas, and other special Christmas entertainment.

 Disneyland Paris at Christmas-time is much like Walt Disney World’s Magic Kingdom or Disneyland in California, but with its own unique twists.
 If being cold is an important part of the Christmas experience for you, you’re in luck!
 Christmas at Disneyland Paris has weather you’d actually associate with winter, and a real snowfall in late November or December is not uncommon.

 This post has been updated with new photos and information for Christmas at Disneyland Paris, but it’s based on our visit a couple of years ago.
 This is more a pseudo-trip report or rough outline of what to expect rather than precise info on what to expect.
 For exact details of what’s offered, check out the official Disneyland Paris Christmas page.
-Based on what we’ve seen of the new-for-2017 additions (more on those below), we are really envious of anyone heading to Disneyland Paris this Christmas…
+Based on what we’ve seen of the new additions (more on those below), we are really envious of anyone heading to Disneyland Paris this Christmas…

 Walt Disney Studios Park hosts its holiday celebration with two shows: Sing Me a Merry Christmas, a Christmas sing-along hosted by Minnie & Mickey Mouse, and Goofy’s Incredible Christmas.